 Meditations on the Seven Angels of Revelation

-This music has been composed as a series of meditations on the seven angels described in chapters two and three of the book of Revelation.
-Inspired by the stained glass windows created by the Louis C. Tiffany Studios in New York during the late 1800's For a New Church in Cincinnati, each meditation portrays one of the angels.
+This music, by Ken and Laurie Turley, has been composed as a series of meditations on the seven angels described in Chapters two and three of the Book of Revelation.
+Inspired by the stained glass windows created by the Tiffany Studios during the late 1800’s for a New Church in Cincinnati, each meditation portrays one of the angels.

 Notes on the Music